-Choose which kiosk to launch it on your screen.
+Select the dark or light kiosk to launch on your screen.

 - The kiosk will show the name of your organization as well as the date and current time.

 - View the upcoming event, as well as the time and room reserved for the option you chose.

 The iPad has built-in wifi, a crisp display, and a nice black bezel around the edge with no branding.
 There are a number of iPad kiosk stands that will prevent theft, provide power, and look great.